Leon-Singleton/Sheffield-Department-of-Computer-Science-Alexa-Skill-Dissertation/readme.txt

 into the JSON editor located on the left-hand side of the development console.

-3. Using the lambda function ARN that you obtained earlier set the endpoint to pint to this url as the default region.
+3. Using the lambda function ARN that you obtained earlier set the endpoint to point to this url as the default region.
 Save the endpoint.

 4. Make sure to build the Model at the top of the development console.